netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 pristineTXT = LEXSCI.exactify()

 ```
-> Exactification: is a defacto SOLUTION to Semantic Drift, Context Shift, Cliche, Misnomer, Polysemy, Homonymy, amd more!
+> Exactification: is an "extra" SOLUTION to: Semantic Drift, Context Shift, Cliche, Misnomer, Polysemy, Homonymy, and (myriad) more!

 ___